MaterializeInc/materialize/doc/user/content/transform-data/patterns/partition-by.md

 This query returns only rows with similar values for `event_ts`: timestamps in the last five minutes.
 Since we declared that our `events` table is partitioned by `event_ts`, Materialize can determine that all the rows that pass this filter must also be _stored_ close together, and fetch only the exact parts it needs to satisfy the query.

-This optimization is called _filter pushdown_... and it can save a substantial amount of time and computation given a large collection and a selective filter.
+This optimization is called _filter pushdown_, and it can save a substantial amount of time and computation given a large collection and a selective filter.
 This tends to be common for append-only timeseries datasets and temporal filters, but it can be useful for any dataset where most queries look at only a particular "range" of the data.

 Materialize will always try to filter out parts it doesn't need for a particular query, but that filtering is usually only effective when similar rows are stored together.
-If you want to make sure that filter pushdown reliably kicks in for your query, you can:
+If you want to make sure that the filter pushdown optimization applies to your query, you can:

 - Use a `PARTITION BY` clause on the relevant column to ensure that data with similar values for that column are stored close together.
 - Add a filter to your query that only returns true for a narrow range of values in that column.